Content Marketing: Create the buzz about your brand

-You might think you know your way around online marketing through social media because yes, your business has a Facebook page, a LinkedIn account and a Google+ profile – and you’re tweeting too (of course).
+You might think you know your way around online marketing through social media marketing because yes, your business has a Facebook page, a LinkedIn account and a Google+ profile – and you’re tweeting too (of course).
 That’s all great for starting off, but there’s a bigger picture you need to start seeing if you want to get more out of social media than likes.
 I’m not ‘dissing’ likes – it’s got its use, but if you’re launching a competition just to get more people to ‘like’ your page, you’re not getting it, and you’re not creating real brand awareness.
 And by ‘it’ I mean the reason why people go back to your page, why they become loyal followers and choose to support your brand over any other.

 This bigger picture is what content marketing refers to and you’d better believe it’s more than a picture – it’s video, audio, interactive, streaming, training, blogging, pinning, sharing and yes, liking, tweeting and #-tagging.
 Sounds like fun doesn’t it?
 Well, good content can certainly be entertaining, but it should also be relevant, useful and targeted to your audience.